feliperodriguess/getkcal/README.md

 # getkcal
-🔥 web application to query your basal metabolic rate and kcal for achieve your goal
+🔥 web application to check your basal metabolic rate and kcal data to achieve your goals